schischa/marcs-custom-wp-functions/README.md

 ## Changelog

 **Version 1.0:**
-- Initial release with features to disable the URL field in comments, disable emojis for GDPR compliance, remove the WordPress logo from the admin bar, and change "Howdy" to "Hello" in the admin bar.
+- Initial release with features to:
+  - Disable the URL field in comments.
+  - Disable emojis for GDPR compliance.
+  - Remove the WordPress logo from the admin bar.
+  - Change "Howdy" to "Hello" in the admin bar.
+  - Add a theme-color meta tag.

 ## License